Academic Advising

 Undeclared Advising

-If you are an undeclared student, we invite you to regularly meet with an academic advisor to plan each semester's academic program and explore how your interests can lead to choosing a major and even a career.
-You will also discover ways to create an educational experience that is uniquely yours by combining a major with a minor, a certificate program, or even "selected electives."
+If you are an undeclared student, a dedicated advisor from our office will provide focused advising to plan each semester’s courses while you explore how your interests can lead to choosing a major.
+You will also discover ways to create an educational experience that is uniquely yours by combining a major with a minor, a certificate program, electives, and/or a variety of co-curricular learning experiences.

 Major Advising

-Chico State practices a dual advising system.
-Advising in your major is primarily provided by the academic department of your major field of study and the College Success Centers.
-Students who have declared a major are assigned advisors through their major departments and should consult with them regularly.
-Major advisors will work with you to determine your status toward meeting major requirements.
+Chico State offers various advising resources to help guide you through your undergraduate career.
+While Academic Advising Programs can assist you with understanding and planning General Education and graduation requirements, advising for your major is provided by the academic department of your major and/or by your college's Success Center.
+Students should consult with their major advisor(s) regularly.
+Major advisors work with you to monitor and guide your progress toward meeting major requirements.
 We encourage you to develop close advising relationships with your advisors and faculty in your major department.

 Whether you meet with an academic or major advisor, it is important to plan for your meeting.
 Review your Degree Progress Report in the Student Center within your Portal account.
 Make a list of your questions and concerns to make the most of your time with your advisor.